adorsys/open-banking-gateway/opba-db/README.md

 ## Populate database with data from CSV file

-To facilitate database population with bank data, `BankProtocolActionsSqlGeneratorTest.java` class contains a script that generates all neccassary data, that can be used by liquibase plugin.
+To facilitate database population with bank data, `BankProtocolActionsSqlGeneratorTest.java` class contains a script that generates all necessary data, that can be used by liquibase plugin.
 The instruction how to use this script is the following:

 * add or replace your bank data to the `./opba-db/src/main/resources/migration/migrations/banks.csv` file, with the same format it is now;